Free Trial

 Commodity ETFs

-These ETFs typically use derivatives like futures contracts to gain exposure to the underlying commodities.
-By utilizing futures contracts, these ETFs can provide investors with indirect ownership of the physical commodities without requiring direct storage or delivery.
+Because they typically use derivatives like futures contracts to gain exposure to the underlying commodities, these ETFs can provide investors with indirect ownership of the physical commodities without requiring direct storage or delivery.

 Sector ETFs

-If you're interested in investing in a specific segment of the market but want to avoid individual stocks, a sector ETF could be the ideal option.
-Sector ETFs invest in a particular market segment, incorporating multiple companies from the sector into the ETF.
-For example, a consumer discretionary ETF might invest in stocks from companies like The Walt Disney Company NYSE: DIS, Starbucks Corporation NASDAQ: SBUX and Royal Caribbean Cruises Ltd. NYSE: RCL, all in the same fund.
+For example, a consumer discretionary ETF might invest in stocks like The Walt Disney Company NYSE: DIS, Starbucks Corporation NASDAQ: SBUX and Royal Caribbean Cruises Ltd. NYSE: RCL, all in the same fund.

 Real Estate ETFs

-Real estate ETFs provide investors with a more affordable and convenient way to invest in the real estate market when compared to owning physical property.
-Real estate ETFs invest in companies holding assets related to real estate, including real estate investment trusts (REITs) and mortgage holding companies.
+These funds invest in real estate investment trusts (REITs) and related companies, providing exposure to real estate markets without owning physical property.
 Many real estate ETFs also qualify as income ETFs thanks to the REIT requirement to pay at least 90% of profits in dividends.

 Currency ETFs